sergeyklay/lenovo-legion-y520-15ikbn/README.md

 ## Logs

-There are some logs in the `logs` diresctory I keep for historical and debugging
+There are some logs in the `logs` directory I keep for historical and debugging
 reasons:

 - [dmesg](./logs/dmesg) - The Kernel Ring Buffer